eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.access.columngrand.md

 ---
-title: Cube with roles access column
+title: Daanse Tutorial - Access Column Grant
 group: Access
 kind: TUTORIAL
 number: 2.4.3
 ---
 Cube with examples of roles with TableGrant roleAll    role: use TableGrant access all; (access all database all tables) roleNone   role: use TableGrant access none; (no access to database tables) roleCustom role: use TableGrant access custom; (access to database table Fact)